69th Street station (IRT Flushing Line): Later years

 The city government took over the IRT's operations on June 12, 1940.
 The IRT routes were given numbered designations in 1948 with the introduction of "R-type" rolling stock, which contained rollsigns with numbered designations for each service.
 The route from Times Square to Flushing became known as the 7.
 On October 17, 1949, the joint BMT/IRT operation of the Flushing Line ended, and the line became the responsibility of the IRT.
 After the end of BMT/IRT dual service, the New York City Board of Transportation announced that the Flushing Line platforms would be lengthened to 11 IRT car lengths; the platforms were only able to fit nine 51-foot-long IRT cars beforehand.
 The platforms at the station were extended in 1955–1956 to accommodate 11-car trains.
 However, nine-car trains continued to run on the 7 route until 1962, when they were extended to ten cars.
 With the opening of the 1964 New York World's Fair, trains were lengthened to eleven cars.

-As part of the 2015–2019 Capital Program, the Metropolitan Transportation Authority would renovate the 52nd, 61st, 69th, 82nd, 103rd and 111th Streets stations, a project that has been delayed for several years but is slated to begin in mid-2020.
-Conditions at these stations were among the worst of all stations in the subway system.
+As part of the 2015–2019 Capital Program, the MTA announced plans to renovate the 52nd, 61st, 69th, 82nd, 103rd and 111th Streets stations, a project that had been delayed for several years.
+Conditions at these stations were reported to be among the worst of all stations in the subway system.
+The Manhattan-bound platform at the 69th Street station will close for renovation starting winter 2025, followed by the closure of the Flushing-bound platform.
+On June 23, 2025, the Manhattan-bound platform closed for renovations until early 2026.

 Station layout

 This elevated station has three tracks and two side platforms.
 The center track is used by the peak direction express service during rush hours.
 The extreme north (geographical east) end of the northbound platform is a closed work stair leading to a storage area below the tracks.

 Both platforms have beige windscreens and brown canopies with green support frames and columns in the center and black, waist-high, steel fences at either ends.
 Black lampposts are at the un-canopied sections at regular intervals and the station signs are in the standard black name plate in white lettering.

 The Brooklyn-Queens Expressway passes under the IRT Flushing Line just east of the station.
 There were formerly crossovers and switches between this station and 61st Street–Woodside.
 They were removed in 2008 and replaced with crossovers on either side of 74th Street–Broadway.
 The new crossovers are set up in such a way that trains going in either direction on the express track can stop at 74th Street.

-Under the elevated structure of the Flushing Line directly east of the station and the Brooklyn-Queens Expressway is a track of the New York Connecting Railroad, which is used for freight by CSX.
+Under the elevated structure of the Flushing Line directly east of the station and the Brooklyn-Queens Expressway and two tracks of the New York Connecting Railroad, which is used for freight by CSX, Canadian Pacific, and Providence and Worcester Railroad.